Sign In

 Stage 3

 Members who have a CV with multiple credits, internships and excellent references fall into the stage 3 category.
-These candidates will be applying for positions of feature films, high-end drama and permanent positions with companies.
+These candidates will be applying for positions on feature films, high-end drama and permanent positions with companies.
 They are growing their network of industry contacts, which will begin to provide regular, sustainable, paying work.
-After that, it’s bye-bye MFJF, hello big world of freelance contacts and nourishing your reputation job by job.
+After that, it’s bye-bye MFJF, hello big world of freelance contacts and nourishing your reputation job by job!

 It’s wise to bear the three stages in mind and not just when you’re confronted with entering the film industry.
 If you are fresh out of education, for example, consider where you fall in the stages, do you really have all the criteria for stage 3?
 If you have production assistant credits in broadcast entertainment, do you have the relevant skills to transfer over to drama?
-Starting out in the industry can be a long game for some and a hop, skip and a jump for others.
-So if you ever have questions come and talk to us, we’re always happy to help.
+Starting out in the industry can be a long game for some and for others involves an annoyingly quick (lucky) progress.

 No